tamaslevente/trai/ToFNest/README.md

 Here you can create a prediction on a single image, then set the path to that image, or you can predict the normal images for an entire folder, by adding the --eval_folder=True flag in addition to the folder path.

 Run python eval.py [--options]

+At https://github.com/molnarszilard/ToFNest_data_processing, you can find a code that compares the GT pointcloud with normals to your generated normal images.
 ## Demo